Krishzyx/Krishzyx/README.md

 - 📄 Know about my experiences (I am a Frontend Dev with excellent knowledge in JAVA,DATA STRUCTURE,MYSQL,PYTHON(basics),and at every stage i develop my Skills. )

-- ⚡I am a Fast learner,and have grasping nature.
+- ⚡I am a Fast learner,Hard Working and have grasping nature.

 <h3 align="left">Connect with me:</h3>
 <p align="left">